Search for Malaysia Airlines Flight 370: Surface search

-On 28 March, revised estimates of the radar track and the aircraft's remaining fuel led to a move of the search 1100 km north-east of the previous area, to a new search area of 319,000 square kilometres (123,000 sq mi), roughly 1850 km west of Perth.
+On 28 March, revised estimates of the radar track and the aircraft's remaining fuel led to a move of the search 1100 km north-east of the previous area, to a new search area of 319000 km2, roughly 1850 km west of Perth.
 This search area had more hospitable weather conditions.

 On 30 March, four large orange objects found by search aircraft, described by media as "the so far most promising lead", turned out to be fishing equipment.
 On 2 April, Royal Navy survey vessel HMS Echo and submarine HMS Tireless arrived in the area, with HMS Echo starting immediately to search for the aircraft's underwater locator beacons (ULBs) fitted to the "black box" flight recorders, whose batteries were expected to expire around 7 April.
 On 4 April, the search area was shifted further north.

 By 28 April, the drifted search area (outlined in grey) was over 2500 km wide.
 The dots indicate the probable locations of debris on 28 April, based on a splash point in zones A-B (outlined in blue).

 The surface search ended on 28 April.
 In a press conference, Australian Prime Minister Tony Abbott noted that any debris would likely have become waterlogged and sunk and that the aircraft involved in the surface search were "operating at close to the limit of sensible and safe operation".
 Abbott explained that it was "highly unlikely" that any surface wreckage would be found and, therefore, the aerial searches had been suspended.
 The surface search in Southeast Asia and the Indian Ocean lasted 52 days, during 41 of which Australia coordinated the search.
 Over 4500000 km2 of ocean surface was searched.
 In the Southern Indian Ocean, 29 aircraft from seven countries conducted 334 search flights; 14 ships from several countries were also involved.